The Electrical and Computer Engineering department offers two graduate degree programs:

 Once you have reviewed and met all admissions requirements, you are ready to Begin Your Application to Rice University.

-In order to apply to the Department of Electrical and Computer Engineering's MECE and PhD Program, you will need to submit the following:
+In order to apply to the Department of Electrical and Computer Engineering's MECE and MS/PhD Program, you will need to submit the following:

 - Unofficial transcripts from all prior institutions